Indonesia Diving Holidays

 We recommend you consider insurance to cover diving and travel activities, including trip cancellation.
 Arrange a competitive quote from our insurance programme.

+There are several domestic airlines within the country that fly from the main international airport hubs; these include: Lion Air/Wings Air, Garuda, Air Asia, Xpress Air and Sriwijaya Air.
 If you live in the UK or Ireland and wish to purchase international flights to Indonesia you can visit Cheapflights Ltd. They have over 150 travel partners including Expedia, Virgin and British Airways, which they use to search for the best up-to-date online flight prices.

 The Climate and Best Time to Visit